-If a student is sent to the office for a dress code violation and is given loaner clothing, the clothing in violation will remain in the office until the loaner clothing is returned washed.
+If a student is sent to the office for a dress code violation and is given loaner clothing, the clothing in violation will remain in the office until the loaner clothing is washed and returned.
 The clothing in violation may also require a parent/guardian pickup per admin discretion.
-Students will be charged \$5 for each clothing item not returned.
+Students may be charged \$5 for each clothing item not returned.